-IOAx361E Current ddd default image (image p and UA uu) missing from input
+IOAx361E Current ddd default image (image p and UA uu) missing from input ddd = primary or secondary p = image (image) number of default router uu = unit address (UA) of the default router

 Explanation: A Put OAT or Install command was issued to add or change OAT entries.
 The IOACMD EXEC determined that the primary or secondary default entry was missing on the input.